jwallom/forward_media/propres_seat.md

 ### ~9:30 and 11:30: MC and Announcements

-1. Be prepared for testemonies. [ctr+b] launches the bible, try to pull up any verses used.
+1. Be prepared for testimonies. [ctr+b] launches the bible, try to pull up any verses used.
 Default to NKJV.
 1. Wait for the MC to say roll the announcements, look to the sound person to ensure they are ready.
    When they give the thumbs up, start the video!